You are here

 Description of Top Commercial Seafood Items

 A wide variety of fish and shellfish products are available in the marketplace.
 It has been estimated that hundreds of different species of fish and shellfish are sold annually.
 However, ten different types of fish and shellfish products represent more than 80% of the seafood consumed in the U.S. About 55% of all seafood consumed in 2017 was limited to three types of seafood: shrimp, canned tuna and salmon.
 The top seafood products consumed in the U.S. are shown in the table on this page.
 This list has been consistent over the past decade except for tilapia consumption which has increased steadily since 2002 and for scallops and flatfish (flounders and sole) which have moved in and out of the top 10 products during this period.
 One new product which has increased in consumption is fish from Pangasius species, that are called basa, swai or tra in the U.S. These fish are farmed in freshwater and primarily imported from the Mekong River delta region in Vietnam.

 Types of Seafood Products Consumed

 About three fourths of the seafood products consumed in the U.S. are fresh or frozen, and consumption of these product forms has reached a plateau.
 Slightly more than half of the fresh or frozen products consumed are finfish and less than half shellfish, primarily shrimp.
 Canned seafood products account for slightly less than one fourth of the seafood consumed in the U.S., and the amount has decreased steadily over the past two decades.
-Canned tuna represents about 60% of all the canned seafood consumed in the U.S., but the amount of canned tuna consumed has fallen from a high of 3.9 pounds per person in 1989 to 2.2 pounds in 2015.
-Canned shellfish represents over 13% of all canned products consumed, followed by canned salmon (8%) and sardines at 5%.
+Canned tuna represents about 60% of all the canned seafood consumed in the U.S., but the amount of canned tuna consumed has fallen from a high of 3.9 pounds per person in 1989 to 0 pounds in 2017.
+Canned shellfish represents over 13% of all canned products consumed, followed by sardines at 6.5%.
 Cured seafood items such as smoked, salted or pickled products have consistently been about 2% of all seafood products consumed over the past two decades.

 The U.S. Seafood Supply